 By collaborating in the cloud and creating "virtual twins", cities will be able to visualize the effect of their choices in advance.

-Over the past five years, some cities around the world have developed true "virtual twins" of their infrastructures and processes.
-A way to create a digital doppelganger to use as a test platform.
-How can this kind of 'virtual' twin technology help cities respond to emergencies?
+Over the past five years, some cities around the world have developed real "virtual twins" of their infrastructures and processes.
+One way to create a digital doppelganger to use as a test platform.
+How can this kind of "virtual" twin technology help cities respond to emergencies?
 Just one comes to mind these days.

 The virtual twin of a city